Schellenberg smuggling incident: Reactions

 The Schellenberg case has caused controversy in law and diplomacy.
 Schellenberg's defense lawyer Zhang Dongshuo and others believed that the prosecutor's supplementary prosecution was still within the scope of the old criminal facts, so the public prosecutor did not supplement new criminal facts, and the court violated the "no additional sentence for appeal" rule.
 However, some Chinese state media and jurists believed that the judgment of the court did not violate the rule as new criminal facts were provided.
 Pei Zhaobin, Dean of the School of Law at Dalian Ocean University, wrote that he had attended the trial and sentencing of the case.
-During the retrial, the public prosecutor added to prosecute Schellenberg for participating in international drug trafficking activities and playing a major role in criminal organizations.
-During the trial, the prosecution also produced the corresponding evidence.
+During the retrial, the public prosecutor added prosecution of Schellenberg for participating in international drug trafficking activities and playing a major role in criminal organizations.
+During the trial, the prosecution also produced corresponding evidence.
 In addition, the prosecutor mentioned in the second trial that the evidence being pursued at the time showed that Schellenberg may have participated in international criminal organizations and played a major role.
 The Liaoning Provincial High Court also adopted the prosecutor's opinion.

 In addition, some people questioned the case's evidence and legal procedures.
 Someone "familiar with the case" disclosed to the BBC that the evidence in this case was dubious.
 It was said that the initial trial court asked for assistance from higher courts, and eventually the Supreme People's Court instructed it to give a 15-year sentence, which according to the insider violated legal requirements; the insider said that the second trial usually did not require a face-to-face trial but was generally conducted in writing.
-However, in the event of Meng Wanzhou, the court suddenly decided to switch to a face-to-face trial.
+However, in view of the Meng Wanzhou events, the court suddenly decided to switch to a face-to-face trial.
 The Ministry of Justice, Beijing Municipal Justice Bureau, and Xicheng District Justice Bureau also placed pressure on lawyers.
 Zhang and others believed that after the second instance court sent back the retrial, the case of the first instance court's retrial filing, trial, and judgment was very rapid and rare.
 However, Zhang believes that the retrial procedure is in compliance with the law.